NSW

 [write a paragraph about yourself, include what suburb you live in or how you are connected to the MP’s electorate.
 You might mention your family, your cultural background, your faith, what church or place of worship you attend]

-I am writing to express my concerns regarding the Equality Bill currently under consideration.
-This bill proposes significant changes that would allow individuals as young as 16 to change their sex on their birth certificate without any requirement for biological or surgical evidence.
-This aspect of the bill raises serious questions about the implications for various institutions, including schools, prisons, and places of worship, which would be compelled to recognise individuals based on their declared gender.
-Such a mandate could have profound impacts on the safety, privacy, and rights of others in these spaces, particularly women.
+I am writing to express my deep concerns regarding the Equality Bill, which is scheduled for a vote in October.
+This bill poses significant implications for faith communities, women, and children.
+It permits individuals as young as 16 to alter their sex on their birth certificate without consideration of biological or surgical factors.
+This change could lead to situations where schools, prisons, places of worship, and other women’s spaces are compelled to recognise individuals based on their declared sex, potentially disregarding the impact on others in these environments.

-The bill also seeks to remove protections for faith-based schools and religious institutions, potentially infringing on their ability to operate in accordance with their beliefs.
-This could lead to conflicts between religious freedoms and the rights of individuals, which need careful consideration and balance.
-I urge you to reject this bill in its current form.
-If the government aims to address these complex issues, it should engage in thorough public consultation and draft legislation that considers the diverse perspectives and rights of all affected parties.
+The bill also weakens protections for faith-based institutions under the Anti-Discrimination Act.
+This could result in these institutions facing frequent discrimination complaints, with judges determining what constitutes "reasonable" faith.
+Such changes threaten the autonomy and integrity of faith communities.
+I urge you to reject this bill in its entirety.
+If the government seeks to address these issues, it should engage in public consultation and draft new legislation that considers the diverse perspectives and needs of all affected parties.
+Your support in opposing this bill is crucial to safeguarding the rights and freedoms of many Australians.

 [enter your name, address and phone number.
 Your address is needed so MPs know you are legitimately from their electorate.]